canonical/wazuh-server-operator/src-docs/state.py.md

 ---

 ## <kbd>class</kbd> `InvalidStateError`
-Exception raised when a charm configuration is found to be invalid.
+Exception raised when a charm configuration is invalid and unrecoverable by the operator.